 Graphical linear programming, simplex algorithm and sensitivity analysis.
 Special L.P. models such as the transportation problem, transshipment problem, and assignment problem.
 May include integer programming, branch and bound algorithm, geometric programming, goal programming.
 (Cross-listed with CS 360).
-Prerequisites: Mth 106 or Mth 112; CS 125.
-Offered in the spring semester of even years.
+Prerequisites: Either Mth 106 or Mth 112 and CS 125 (or equivalent programming experience).
+Offered in the spring semester of even years when demand warrants.